ScientificThought/mathinterpreter/README.md

 ## Contributing

 This project was created to showcase how to improve a simple project using software engineering techniques.
-If you have questions or want to collaborate with us in other related projects, contact us through, preferencially through Linkedin.
-Our contacts can be found in our personal profiles.
+If you have questions or want to collaborate with us in other related projects, contact us preferencially through Linkedin.
+Our contacts also can be found in our personal GitHub profiles.